philipturner/openmm-metal/README.md

 Another goal is to support machine learning potentials, similar to [openmm-torch](https://github.com/openmm/openmm-torch).
 This repository should provide a more direct pathway to [MPSGraph](https://developer.apple.com/documentation/metalperformanceshadersgraph), the high-level MLIR compiler harnessed by tensorflow-metal and PyTorch.
 The plugin may create API for extracting the `MTLBuffer` backing an OpenMM class.
 The ML potential (written in C++) should be made accessible from Swift - the language for using MPSGraph.
 Swift code will access all other OpenMM APIs through [PythonKit](https://github.com/pvieito/PythonKit).

+## Usage

+TODO: Make the actual plugin and provide build instructions.

+OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `OpenCL`, and `HIP` platforms.
+The Metal backend is currently labeled `HIP` everywhere to bypass this limitation.
+The plugin name will change to `Metal` once OpenMM provides integration internally.
+To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your source code.

 ## License

 The Metal Platform uses OpenMM API under the terms of the MIT License.
 A copy of this license may